Mexican Street Corn Deviled Eggs

 • Preheat an outdoor gas grill.
 If desired, lightly oil the grill grates.
 Lightly brush olive oil over a cleaned ear of fresh sweet corn.
 Grill it for about 10 minutes total, slowly rotating it to ensure even cooking.
 Tip – As long as you're grilling corn, I highly recommend grilling 4 to 6 ears total to enjoy.

-• After the corn has cooled enough to handle, shave it from the ear with a sharp knife or a corn peeler.
-Tips – If you don't have an outdoor grill, use an indoor grill pan.
+• After the corn has cooled enough to handle, shave it from the ear with a sharp knife or a corn peeler and add it to a large bowl.
+Tips– If you don't have an outdoor grill, use an indoor grill pan.
 If you have neither, consider using frozen fire-roasted corn that you thaw and drain.
 As far as corn goes, grilled is best, frozen and thawed fire roasted is second, and canned of any variety is my third place option.

 • If desired, transfer the filling to a piping bag fitted with a very large open tip (big enough to let the corn pass), or to a plastic ziptop bag with the corner snipped off, or simply plan to carefully add the filling mixture into the hollowed out egg whites by using a small spoon.